arnold-c/reproducible-research/guideline.md

 Jupyter notebooks are run on `python`, though additional things can be downloaded to allow you to use your programming language of choice.
 For an example of what you can do with Jupyter notebooks, click [here](), and [here](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#programming-and-computer-science) for a collection of neat and applied notebooks.

-Mac's come shipped with a version of `python`, but it is most likely outdated, and it doesn't contain everythin we want.
+Mac's come shipped with a version of `python`, but it is most likely outdated, and it doesn't contain everything we want.
 In order to get running, I strongly recommend downloading the `anaconda` distribution over other distributions, or even just directly from `python's` website.
 The instructions below will be enough to get you up and running with Jupyter notebooks in your language of choice.

 - Download the full [anaconda](https://www.anaconda.com/download/) distribution i.e. not miniconda
-    - Be sure to choose `Python 3.x`, not `Python 2.x`, as it's the newer version and is fowards-compatible.
+    - Be sure to choose `Python 3.x`, not `Python 2.x`, as it's the newer version and is forwards-compatible.
     - Be sure to only install for one user, not the whole system
     - Be sure to select `Add Anaconda to my PATH environment variable` under Advanced Options
     - Be sure to install `Anaconda` to the `H:\` drive on your computer, as this is where your data lives.
 To do this you will need to manually edit the installation path within the `anaconda` installer wizard, otherwise it will end up in the `C:\` drive
         - This is OK if you are able to store data on this drive, and therefore can create your repositories within the `C:\` drive.
-        - Worst case scenario you can use the command `cd "H:/..."` at the top of the notebook to specify the relevant path to your data, but this is bad practise for the reasons mentioned [above](# Structuring a project).
+        - Worst case scenario you can use the command `cd "H:/..."` at the top of the notebook to specify the relevant path to your data, but this is bad practice for the reasons mentioned [above](# Structuring a project).
 - Use `kernels` to connect your programming language of choice with python and the notebook
     - To see how to get a particular language to work in Jupyter Notebooks, please click on the appropriate language:
         - [Stata](###installing-the-stata-kernel)